Clara Klinghoffer

 Clara Esther Klinghoffer (18 May 1900 – 18 November 1970) was a British artist, notable for her paintings and drawings.

-Klinghoffer was born to Polish-Jewish parents in Szczerzec, located about 20 km to the southwest of what was once Lwów, Poland, but at the time of her birth was known as Lemberg, then part of Austria-Hungary.
+Klinghoffer was born to Polish-Jewish parents in Szczerzec, located about 20 km to the southwest of what was once Lwów, Ukraine, but at the time of her birth was known as Lemberg, then part of Austria-Hungary.
 She was brought to England as a baby in 1903.
 The family lived in Manchester before settling in the East End of London.
 After attending the Sir John Cass College of Art, she studied at the Central School of Arts and Crafts and at the Slade School of Art from 1919 to 1921.
-Klinghoffer married the journalist and author Joseph W. F. Stoppelman in 1926.
+Klinghoffer married the journalist and author Joseph W.F.
+Stoppelman in 1926.
 She lived in the Netherlands and France from 1930 to 1939 and then in the United States throughout World War II.
 While Klinghoffer was based in New York for the rest of her life, she traveled widely in Mexico and Europe, and returned often to her beloved London.

 Early career

-Klinghoffer had her first one-woman exhibition of sixty works in London during 1919, when she was 19.
-The critics hailed her as "Masterly” - "…a dazzling radiance that has no equal at present in Pall Mall.” - "A revelation.
-That is the point of Clara Klinghoffer’s genius.” - "Her work shows the influence of Rembrandt and Hals.” - and the Daily Graphic hailed her debut with the headline, "Girl Who Draws Like Raphael – Success At 19".
-The review opened with: "Miss Clara Klinghoffer must be regarded as a new star.
-Her work is strongly individualistic and original, her point of view strictly her own, her power great.
-If she elects to do a thing it is done with masterful force.”

-When Klinghoffer showed a talent for drawing at just 14, her parents were determined that she should have an opportunity to make something of it.
+When Klinghoffer showed a talent for drawing at 14, her parents were determined that she should have an opportunity to pursue it.
 Though poor, family funds were made available for art materials and for her to briefly attend the Sir John Cass College of Art in Aldgate.
 At 15, carrying a portfolio nearly as large as she, Clara visited London’s Central School of Arts & Crafts where, upon seeing her work, Bernard Meninsky commented, "Good Lord, that child draws like da Vinci.”